Resources for the Extraordinary Form of the Mass

-A Comparison of the Two Forms of the Latin Rite
+A Comparison of the Two Forms of the Roman Rite

 - 9 pages, portrait, pdf: A presentation in "Notes Pages" format.
 Originally delivered to high school sophomores in a "Sacraments" theology course BEFORE their first TLM.
 This version is generic and examines the structure, orientation, and language of the two forms of the Roman Rite.